 - Mission Organic Value Chain Development for North East Region (MOVCD)

-- The aim of this scheme was to enhance certified organic production in a value chain model which will establish a link between the growers and consumers to promote the development of the entire value chain.
+- The aim of this scheme was to enhance certified organic production in a value chain model, which will establish a link between the growers and consumers to promote Organic Farming.

 - Paramparagat Krishi Vikas Yojana (PKVY)

-- The aim of PKCY is to promote the adoption of organic villages by cluster approach and the PSG (Participatory Guarantee System) certification.
+- The aim of PKCY is to promote the adoption of Organic Farming in villages by cluster approach and the PSG (Participatory Guarantee System) certification.

 - PM Formalization of Micro Food Processing Enterprises (PM FME)

 - This scheme was launched by the Ministry of Food Processing and Industries (MoFPI) as a part of the ‘Atmanirbhar Bharat Abhiyan.

 - The aim of PM FME is to bring new technology and affordable credit that would help small entrepreneurs to penetrate new markets of Organic Farming.